 If you received a Bad Conduct Discharge from a Special Court Martial, an Other Than Honorable Discharge, or an Undesirable Discharge, the VA will make a ruling to decide if you are eligible for benefits.
 These kinds of cases are handled on a case by case basis.

-Military Members face Bad Conduct Discharge due to punishment for bad conduct. in military service.
+Military Members face Bad Conduct Discharge due to punishment for bad conduct.

 The hardest type of military administrative discharge is the other than honorable conditions.
 Some cases that lead to Other than honorable discharge are: